Destiner/mev-inspect-js/README.md

 ## Status

 The project is experimental.
-Currently, arbitrage and liquidations are detected.
+Currently, arbitrage, liquidations, and sandwiches are detected.
 Expect API to have breaking changes.

 ## TODO

 - [ ] curve
 - [ ] 0x
-- [ ] sandwitches
 - [ ] nfts